-Indigenous Community Visits- Hike into the Amazon jungle to visit an indigenous community and learn about the Shuar tribe.
-Unlike tribes that regularly receive tourists, this community works exclusively with CFHI participants and thus provides an authentic perspective of Shuar culture and daily family life.
+Indigenous Community Visits- Visit an indigenous community and learn about the Shuar tribe.
 Learn about the unique worldview of the Shuar, their uses for traditional medicinal plants and important spiritual practices.
 Spend time with village children, sharing personal skills or knowledge such as art, music, or sports.
 Experience a traditional welcoming ceremony for guests and hike to a sacred waterfall.
 Click here to view video footage taken by a CFHI student during a visit to an indigenous community.

 Open-air Cultural Center- Located in downtown Puyo on the banks of a river this center promotes conservation of tropical wetlands and increases visibility and awareness about indigenous Amazonian cultures.
 Indigenous guides provide important cultural and medicinal information about the seven different ethnic groups that inhabit the Pastaza province.
 Learn about indigenous beliefs related to health.
 Opportunities may be available to assist with projects such as the medicinal plant garden, building of eco-friendly latrines, native huts, etc.